Authored by the expert who managed and guided the team behind the Spain Property Pack

 Does a property price drop look likely in Seville as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Seville over the next 12 months is low, because the market lacks the classic crash ingredients of oversupply, loose lending, and payment shock.
+As of 2026, the risk of a meaningful Seville property price decline over the next 12 months looks low to medium, not high.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Seville.